 The ABC considered the episode unsuitable for broadcast in Australia and it had been restricted from being aired on the ABC’s television networks.
 However, the episode was accidentally published online due to a technical problem.
 The ABC apologised to the complainant and advised that the episode was no longer available online.
 In addition, the ABC undertook to improve internal communication about restricted episodes to ensure the error would not recur.

 Kidding, but in reality the outcome can be even worse.
-Sydney funnel-web spiders, the deadliest in Australia and possibly the world, has fangs that can penetrate nails (even toenails!) with venom that can cause damage to the human nervous system.
+Sydney funnel-web spiders, the deadliest in Australia and possibly the world, have fangs that can penetrate nails (even toenails!) with venom that can cause damage to the human nervous system.
 Redback spiders, which can be found in urban areas (even under toilet seats), can also cause severe pain to the nervous system as well as lethargy and nausea.
 You'll find that this is a consistent trend among Australian spiders, and now I regret ever sitting on a toilet seat in Melbourne.

 So, while Oz hasn't had a fatality due to a spider bite since 1981, maybe that's because they wisely instruct their children to stay away from these potentially deadly creatures.